My Rockrose

 • They provide us shade, reduce temperature and add a bit of mist in the early mornings

-• protect against water erosion (rill and inter-rill), keeping the scarce nutrients in the soil
+• Protect against water erosion (rill and inter-rill), keeping the scarce nutrients in the soil

 • They enable us to be carbon negative.
 We have all our trees logged and we know their height (we flew a drone on them).
-By sampling its diameter and height, and with some mathematical equations of we know how much CO2 we sequester every year (about tons) by considering an average growth of the forest in 0.5% (about 4.5 cm in height and 1.5 mm in width).
+By sampling its diameter and height, and with some mathematical equations of we know how much CO2 we sequester every year (about 140 tons) by considering an average growth of the forest in 1% (about 5 cm in height and 2.1 mm in width).
 No, we didn’t made a mistake… They grow really slow!
 We are in an extreme environment :)

 Stay tuned!